renovatebot/tutorial/README.md

 3. Getting to know Renovate’s update PRs
 4. Dependency Dashboard

-We will begin this tutorial with configuring and installing the Renovate app and an overview of the default settings and basic functionalities.
+We will begin this tutorial with configuring and installing the Mend Renovate App and an overview of the default settings and basic functionalities.

 Later, we will dive deeper into functional use-cases, advanced features, and `best practices` so you'll know how to leverage Renovate to its fullest.

 ## Part 1 - Installation

-Let’s start by forking the tutorial repo to your account, installing the Renovate GitHub App, and configuring it to your repo.
+Let’s start by forking the tutorial repo to your account, installing the Mend Renovate App, and configuring it to your repo.

 1. Make sure you are logged in to GitHub.com
 1. Fork this repository.
 The tutorial instructions will be based on its contents.
-1. The following instructions are directed at those that don’t have Renovate installed:
+1. The following instructions are directed at those that don’t have the Mend Renovate App installed:
-   - Install the Renovate App to your account by navigating to the [Renovate App GitHub installation page](https://github.com/apps/renovate) and select Install:
+   - Install the Mend Renovate App to your account by navigating to the [the Mend Renovate App installation page](https://github.com/apps/renovate) and select Install:
    ![image](https://user-images.githubusercontent.com/102745725/178965463-525a385e-d914-4309-aeb4-cb4358dc12bc.png)
-1. If you do have Renovate installed:
+1. If you do have the Mend Renovate App installed:
-   - navigate to the [Renovate app page](https://github.com/apps/renovate) and select configure:
+   - navigate to [the Mend Renovate App](https://github.com/apps/renovate) and select configure:
    ![image](https://user-images.githubusercontent.com/42116482/178491021-a0b7ba34-3bc7-4953-8452-416fbd3d6ec9.png)
 1. You will reach an installation configuration page where you are asked to configure Repository Access.